c2lang/c2compiler/README.md

 ## TODO
+- load external components
+    - for main component: walk imports
+        - for all imports to external component, mark module as used
+    - for all external components:
+        - parse all used modules (recursively, since they can depend on other modules again)
+    - handle nolibc
+    - handle use
+    Design:
+    - load components manifest
+        -> change to yaml (keep old for now, add manifest.yml) -> change Yaml parser to use SourceMgr, add locs -> LATER, for now just use
+        DONT CHANGE RECIPE YET, FIRST JUST PARSE manifest.yml
+    - re-use components between targets? (libc)

+    - give component names ("libc", "main")
+    - check duplicate module names between components (on every new module) -> components get/add to list of all Modules -> if they create a new one, they check
+    - fill in all imports
+        -> mark all external modules if used (later only parse those needed)

 - create DiagnosticsEngine, return true if error, false if warning
     - user should still be able to use -Werror like
     - add info() for 2nd info like 'older decl is here'